briandherbert/DuctTapeBackend/README.md

 WhatIHadForBreakfast is an Android app to demo DuctTapeBackend, which is a quick-and-dirty way to supply your Android (for now) app with data from afar.
 You make a Google spreadsheet, and your app pulls down all the values from it.
 Like duct tape, it is:

-  - Single sided.
+  - Single-sided.
 From the device's perspective, the data is read-only
   - Not the Right Way to solve the problem
   - Good for prototyping and solving problems that aren't mission-critical
   - Very quick and easy to use